barrosaur/basics-of-nextjs/post-sql/README.md

 })
 ```

-<p>Use the import statement not the require one because it's what nextjs wants and we have to follow what it wants because we sucker.</p>
+Use the import statement not the require one because it's what nextjs wants and we have to follow what it wants because we sucker.

-<p>But basically that's the code.
+But basically that's the code.
 It's self-explanatory.
-Just take note that the port is only there if you usin' localhost.</p>
+Just take note that the port is only there if you usin' localhost.
 <hr>

 ### <code>route.js</code>